-There’s a limited number of aluminum stocks.
+There's a limited number of aluminum stocks.
 Fortunately for metals-minded investors, an exchange-traded fund (ETF) offers a compelling opportunity.
 People interested in aluminum stocks but concerned about the risk of an investment in an individual stock should consider investing in an aluminum ETF.
-But, just as few aluminum stocks exist, there are few aluminum ETFs.
+But just as few aluminum stocks exist, there are few aluminum ETFs.
 Even so, there are opportunities with base metal ETFs that can provide investors with ample aluminum exposure.

-Top Aluminum ETFs to Buy in 2024
+Top Aluminum ETFs to buy in 2025

 Aluminum ETF Ticker Symbol Assets Under Management ETF Focus